 Why you might have a stem cell transplant

-Your doctor may recommend intensive treatment to improve the chance of getting a complete response, which is called CR or remission.
-Remission means that there is no sign of active disease in your body.
-There have been good results using high dose chemotherapy in trials, with patients having long periods of remission and living longer.
+Your doctor might recommend intensive treatment to improve the chance of getting a complete response, which is called CR or remission.
+Remission means that there is no sign of active myeloma.

 You have a stem cell transplant after very high doses of chemotherapy, usually melphalan.
 The chemotherapy has a good chance of killing the myeloma cells but it also kills the healthy stem cells in your bone marrow.

 Before your high dose chemotherapy, your team collects your stem cells.
 This is called an autologus stem cell transplant.
 Or rarely, they collect a matched donor's stem cells.
 This is called an allogenic stem cell transplant.

 After the treatment you have the stem cells they collected into a vein through a drip.
 The cells find their way back to your bone marrow.
 They begin to make the cells you need after a few days or weeks.
 This process is called engraftment.

 You have injections of growth factors before, and sometimes after, the stem cell transplant.
 Growth factors are natural proteins that make the bone marrow produce blood cells.

 You have daily injections of growth factor for between 5 and 10 days.
 Sometimes you might have low doses of chemotherapy with the growth factor injections.